Job Prospects... At a glance

 *Growth projections are for the category “Construction and Mining Labourers”.

 Over the next few years, we expect there will be increasing demand for construction workers in Auckland due to increasing building activity to support the city’s active housing market and large civil construction projects.
-The Canterbury rebuild will also continue to employ workers for the next few years.
-Work there will eventually slow, and, past 2020, a decline in construction employment in Canterbury is expected, but there will still be opportunities in other parts of New Zealand.
+Work there will eventually slow, but there will still be opportunities in various parts of New Zealand.

 Source: Statistics NZ Census and MBIE projections